Kristiansand: Tourism

 Kristiansand is a summer tourist destination, attracting many visitors in particular to its zoo, Kristiansand Zoo and Amusement Park, just east of the city.
 This is the second most visited attraction in Norway, after Holmenkollen, and had 925,000 visitors in 2012.
 Its animals, most of which are housed in natural habitats, include wolves, tigers, lions and the lynx.
 The zoo is open 365 days a year, while the amusement park is open during the summer season only.

 The Quart festival was an annual music festival that took place in Kristiansand over five days in early July.
 There were large stages on Odderøya and smaller venues around the city.
 Founded in 1991 as Qvadradurmusivalen, the festival changed its name to the more catchy Quart Festival the following year.
 It included internationally known performers and was also known for booking acts that later became internationally known.
-For several years it was the largest music festival in Norway, but beginning in summer 2007 it was challenged by the Hovefestivalen on Tromøya, Arendal, and some Oslo-based festivals.
+For several years it was the largest music festival in Norway, but beginning in summer 2007 it was challenged by the Hovefestivalen on Tromøya in Arendal Municipality, and some Oslo-based festivals.
 In early June 2008 the organization declared bankruptcy; the festival returned in 2009 under the name Quart, but again went bankrupt.

 Kristiansand is home to many other festivals as well, running throughout the year.
 Protestfestival, held in September, was launched in 2000 and aims to address apathy and indifference in politics, and includes debates, concerts and lectures combined with performance art and documentaries.
 Protestfestival claims to attract anarchists, communists, hippies as well as conservative Christians and capitalists and to encourage communication among these radically different groups.
 Others include Southern Discomfort, also in September, the Bragdøya Blues Festival in June, the Dark Season Festival in October, and Cultural Night and the International Children's Film Festival in April.